1815 Kingsbarns

 The Links is small and of a sandy soil.
 The Grass grows rather coarse for the finer shots of the game, and there are few if any hazards.

 This description may have been out-of-date, as the tenant farmer had ploughed up the land in 1844 and the club went into abeyance until 1922, when a new nine hole course, designed by Willie Auchterlonie, was laid out.
 Sadly, in the Second World War, the land was again returned to farming.
-Though there was a brief resumption afterwards, it did not last and in 1948 play transferred to Balcomie course at Crail.
+Though there was a brief resumption after the war, it did not last and in 1948 play transferred to Balcomie course at Crail.

 Both Kingsbarns Community history and the Kingsbarns Links information book have a map of a course showing nine holes where the present links are.
 The date is ascribed to 1815-1948.
-This course plan shows separate tees and greens, but separate tees did not exist until 1875 and this is almost certainly the layout of the later 9-hole course, created by Willie Auchterlonie.
+This course plan shows separate tees and greens, but separate tees did not exist until 1875 and this is almost certainly the layout of the 9-hole course, created by Willie Auchterlonie.